 - This course covers the DevSecOps process with an emphasis on securing both legacy and hybrid cloud environments.
 We cover best practices for security in a conventional Continuous Integration and Continuous Deployment (CI/CD) pipeline.

 - This course is for the true beginner.
 If you have ever wondered: What is the cloud?
 AWS?
 Why do we use AWS?
 The AWS Concepts course is for you.
 We’ll give a simple introduction to the concepts of Cloud Computing, Amazon Web Services, and its core services.
 There are no technical explanations or definitions to memorize.
 When finished with this course, you will have the foundation to move forward onto more advanced AWS courses.

 - In this course, we cover the basics of cloud services, the core components of Azure, and how companies are using it today.

 - Are you a non-technical person just wanting to know what this ‘Linux’ thing is?
 Then this course is for you.
 This course explains the history of Linux, the open-source movement, and how this software is used today.
 We look at its many types of deployments, and the various incarnations of a Linux “distribution.”

 - AWS offers a wealth of features allowing an experienced architect, engineer or developer to implement systems to meet any need.
 Amazon Lightsail compliments this flexibility by providing a simple, cheap and powerful way to utilize AWS services.

-The Free Community Edition Membership has many helpful resources: flash cards, community access, the courses we talked about today(videos only unless otherwise noted) and access to our mobile application.
-Quizzes, Labs, and other features are only availble in the full membership.
+The Free Community Edition Membership has many helpful resources: flashcards, community access, the courses we talked about today(videos only unless otherwise noted), and access to our mobile application.
+Quizzes, Labs, and other features are only available in the full membership.